How to Stop Being a Perfectionist and Love Who You Are

 6. Learn to love your quirks

-So, give those a try!
+So, if you're ready to stop being a perfectionist, give these tips a try.
 Focus on the things you’re proud of.
 Lower your standards for yourself.
 Make sure the things you say about yourself are true.
 Be your own best friend.
 Get some help if you need it.
 And learn to love your imperfections.
-Sounds pretty awesome, right?
+Sounds pretty amazing, right?